-- Maximum freedom of movement and adequate access to various land uses; - b.
-Improved streets, sidewalks, and bikeways in developed areas; - c.
-Minimal through traffic in residential areas; - d.
+- a.
+Maximum freedom of movement for all transportation users and adequate access to various land uses; - b.
+Improved streets, sidewalks, bicycle routes, landscaping, shared-use paths, and other site-appropriate design features that enhance the safety and usability of transportation networks in developed areas; - c.
+Minimal through traffic in residential areas;

+- d.
 Routes for truck traffic which avoid residential areas and are structurally designed to accommodate trucks; - e.
 Access for emergency vehicles; - f.
-Bicycle and pedestrian travel; - g.
-Access by physically handicapped persons to public buildings, shopping areas, hospitals, offices, and schools; - h.
-Routes and turnouts for public transit; - i.
-Parking areas for ridesharing; - j.
+Safe and efficient bicycle and pedestrian travel; - g.
+Access by all transportation users, including persons with disabilities, seniors, children, and youth, to public buildings, shopping areas, hospitals, offices, and schools; - h.
+Prioritization of accessibility to transit services and to routes and turnouts for public transit; - i.
+Parking areas for ridesharing; and - j.
 Coordination of transportation improvement with adjacent jurisdictions.

-12.16 Local Road Standards
+12.22 Local Road Standards